catherine-qian/TASLP2022-AVRI/README.md

 # TASLP2022-AVRI

-This is the official repository of the following paper.
+This repo is the official implementation of 'Audio-Visual Cross-Attention Network for Robotic Speaker Tracking', TASLP 2022.

 @ARTICLE{9968308,
   author={Qian, Xinyuan and Wang, Zhengdong and Wang, Jiadong and Guan, Guohui and Li, Haizhou},